sagemath/trac_to_gh/Issue 1879.md

 # Issue 1879: notebook -- registering redirects to annoying url

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1879

 Original creator: was